article illustration 2024 Building Native Mobile Apps with Next.js 14 and Capacitor: A Step-by-Step Guide

 android-studio-run

-In Xcode, you need to set up your signing account to deploy your app to a real device instead of just the simulator.
-If you haven’t done this before, Xcode guides you through the process (but again, you need to be enrolled in the Developer Program).
-After that, you can simply hit play to run the app on your connected device, which you can select at the top.
-Here’s an example:
+• In Xcode, set up your signing account to deploy the app to a real device.
+If you haven’t done this before, Xcode will guide you through the process (note that you need to be enrolled in the Apple Developer Program).
+Once set up, click on the “Play” button to run the app on your connected device.

 nextjs-mobile-app